thruthesky/phone_sign_in/README.md

 - If `emailLogin` is true, you can log in (auto-signup) with an email and password like `test@test.com:12345a` instead of a phone number.
   - If this option is set to true and the phone number entered by the user contains `@`, it signs up or logs in with email.
 Even if the user has selected a country, it ignores it and logs in with email.
 If it has not been registered before, it registers.
   - Note that if you only enter an email address without a password (for example, only `test@test.com` is entered), the password is set to be the same as the email address.

-- if `linkPhoneNumber` is true, it will attempts to link the current user account to the provided phone sign in account, and if the provided phone sign account is already in used it will just perform a normal sign with the existing account and if there are currently no user exist to link it will just perform a normal sign in.

 ## Labels and Hints